fludim/docs/index.md

 - 1 custom 'stacks' structure in the Underridge.

-- 1 new boss, summonable via the currently unobtainable item:
+- 1 new boss, summonable with the Stygian Iris, dropped by Psirots.
+Give command:

     `/function fluid_dimensions:give/stygian_iris`